qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 After selecting the Line chart, the center of the chart builder window will update to reflect the actions required.

 At the top of the chart builder, there are 2 fields for Category and Values.
 In these fields, you can drag and drop columns from your data panel located on the left side.
 In the middle section, you can set the title and a description for the chart.
-Finally, the Line chart will be displayed on the canvas once at least one column is dropped as category or value.
+Finally, the Line chart will be displayed on the canvas once at least one column is dropped as a category or value.

 ![17_chart_types](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/Chart+Types/17_ct.png#thumbnail)